-This Madras Beef Curry is a warming curry that is perfect for a cool evening.
-The slow cooker brings deep flavors and tender meat with little effort.
+This Madras Curry is a warming dish that is perfect for a cool evening.
+This slow cooker beef curry recipe brings deep, comforting flavors and tender meat with little effort.

 In Northern India, you will find it common to serve curries with flatbread, like naan.
 These are the types of curries often found in the US as well, containing a variety of meats and vegetables with dairy (cream, yogurt or butter) to give them a creamy texture.

 Eastern Indian curries are more savory than spicy and rely heavily on onions for flavor and texture.